 Do you need extra guidance before you start?
 Watch a video tutorial!

 You can view videos from Neoteryx for a quick walk-through of the blood collection process.
 The steps are easy, but you must follow the instructions carefully to ensure you collect a high-quality sample that is suitable for lab testing.

 Tip: Warm hands have better blood flow!
-Wash your hands in warm water or hold onto a heating pad or microwaveable hand-warmer for a few minutes before the blood collection event.
+Wash your hands in warm water and hold onto a heating pad or microwaveable hand-warmer for a few minutes before the blood collection event.
 Rubbing your hands together also helps warm them up and get the blood flowing!

 Step #4: Absorb a Drop of Blood on the Tips of the Mitra Devices

 Once you prick your finger and the blood drop appears, use the medical wipe/gauze provided in the kit to wipe away that first drop.
 As soon as the second blood drop forms, hold the absorbent sponge tip of the device over the drop.
 Lower the tip gently onto the drop of blood and watch it absorb into the white sponge tip.
 This will happen in seconds.
 (Don’t apply pressure—avoid pressing down on your finger, as this stops blood flow.)

 As soon as the first VAMS tip on your Mitra device is properly filled, count two seconds and remove from the blood drop.
 Lower the second VAMS tip onto the drop of blood and fill that one.
 (Some patients receive two tips, while others receive four tips.
 It depends on what type of lab testing will be done at the lab.)